Generalized Fractional Repetition Codes for Binary Coded Computations: Proposed Binary Gradient Coding Scheme

 The final step is to \textit{combine} the encodings of the classes $\Cfr_1$ and $\Cfr_2$ to get $\Bb$.
 That is, we combine the outcomes $\tilde{\Bb}_{\Cfr_1}$ of Algorithm \ref{B_ones_unb_unif_C1} and $\tilde{\Bb}_{\Cfr_2}$ of Algorithm \ref{B_ones_unb_unif_C2}.
 One could merge the two algorithms into one or run them separately, to get $\Bb=\tilde{\Bb}_{\Cfr_1}+\tilde{\Bb}_{\Cfr_2}$.

 The encoding matrix $\Bb$ is also the adjacency matrix of a bipartite graph $G=(\mathcal{L},\mathcal{R},\mathcal{E})$, where the vertices $\mathcal{L}$ and $\mathcal{R}$ correspond to the $n$ workers and the $k$ partitions, respectively.
 We can also vary the number of stragglers $s$ the scheme can tolerate for a fixed $n$, by trading the sparsity of $\Bb$.
 In other words, if $\Bb$ is designed to tolerate more stragglers, then more overall partial gradients need to be computed.
-This results in more computations over the network, as $|\text{supp}(\Bb)|=k\cdot(s+1)$.
+This results in more computations over the network, as $|\supp(\Bb)|=k\cdot(s+1)$.
+Lastly, the decoding step in our scenario and any binary FRC scheme, corresponds to a largest partial matching of the subgraph $G'=(\mathcal{L}',\mathcal{R},\mathcal{E})$ of $G$, where $\mathcal{L}'$ is the vertex subset corresponding to the $n-s$ fastest workers at that given iteration.